 Returning to the term focal zone.
 We know this: shockwaves generated with different types of generators deliver differently-sized focal zones.
 When it comes to treating ED, larger focal zones are preferable.
 One of the benefits of electro-hydraulic shockwave generating systems is that they deliver the largest focal zones.
 Notably, Medispec’s proprietary technology used in ED1000 Therapy produces the largest focal zones in the industry.
 Larger focal zones mean that a greater amount of shockwave energy can be delivered over a shorter period of time to the targeted tissue.
 In other words, larger focal zones allow for not only deeper, but also broader tissue penetration at each shock site.
 These parameters permit a reduction of treatment times, since fewer total impulses are required compared with other technologies on the market.
 It should be mentioned that ED1000 Therapy is standardized to a fixed set of 5 treatment sites, as compared to other available devices whose protocols dictate the need for many more treatment sites.
 Moreover, in addition to fixed treatment sites, the ED1000 device is pre-programmed to control delivery of therapy based on pre-set parameters of intensity, time and number of shocks.

 Approved for use in Canada in 2012, Medispec’s ED1000 Therapy has recently received regulatory approval from the US Food and Drug Administration as a treatment method for Erectile Dysfunction.
-Today, ED1000 Therapy continues to make life better for more and more men around the world in 32 countries and continues to remain unmatched in clinical research supporting its benefits and validating its efficacy.
+Today, ED1000 Therapy continues to make life better for more and more men around the world in 80 countries and territories worldwide and continues to remain unmatched in clinical research supporting its benefits and validating its efficacy.